NaveedFarahani/naveedfarahani.github.io/_pages/home.md

 author_profile: TRUE
 header:
     overlay_image: /assets/images/homepagepic.jpg
 excerpt: "My name is Naveed Farahani, and I am a Chemical Engineering student in my 4th year at the University of Toronto.
-I am currently looking for opportunities to begin my professional career upon graduation, you can read my resume [here](https://naveedfarahani.github.io/resume) or can email me."
+I am currently looking for opportunities to begin my professional career upon graduation.
+You can read my resume [here](https://naveedfarahani.github.io/resume) or can email me."
 intro:
     - excerpt: 'This past school year, I decided to take part in UofTs Multidisciplinary Capstone Design course (APS490Y).
-As part of a team 6 Chemical and Mechanical engineering studets, we were tasked with designing a portable human powered water purification device for the Canadian disaster relief charity, GlobalMedic.
+As part of a team of 6 Chemical and Mechanical engineering students, we were tasked with designing a portable human powered water purification device for the Canadian disaster relief charity, GlobalMedic.
 You can read more [here!](https://naveedfarahani.github.io/courses/capstoneintro)'
 feature_row:
   - image_path: /assets/images/projectreq.jpg
     alt: "customizable"